sjdv1982/seamless/silk.md

 When assigned to a Silk type, the schema is copied.
 Default: True

-### infer_shapedarray
+### infer_ndims
-Whenever a Numpy array is assigned, the instance is inferred to be a shapedarray, fixing ndims.
-If infer_dtype is True, this will fix the dtype as well.
+Whenever a binary array is assigned, the instance is inferred to be a shapedarray, fixing ndims.

-### infer_dtype
-Whenever an instance enters binary form (but not mixed-binary form), the dtype is assigned based on the current value.
-Instance must be a standalone scalar (parent is an object) or an array's scalar base instance (item [0] in a single-schema items list).
-If infer_shapedarray, the instance may also be a numpy array.
 Default: True

-### infer_dtype_mixed
+### infer_storage
-Same as above, but also for mixed-binary
+For any instance, infer its storage as a form constraint.
+Storage is inferred as "plain" or "binary"; "pure-" and "mixed-" must be added manually.
+If the instance is binary, infer its bytesize as well.
-Default: False
+Default: True

 ### infer_required (2)
 A new inferred property is automatically added to the required properties